Innovation and collaborative, synchronized program management for new programs

 ATK’s work involves the SLS’s solid rocket boosters, the twin external structures on either side of the core stage, that provide extra thrust for the first two minutes of flight.
 Early SLS missions will use modified Space Shuttle solid rocket boosters, which ATK also designed.
 ATK’s current work, however, involves designing advanced boosters that will have more thrust and be used on later SLS missions carrying bigger payloads.

-ATK has used product lifecycle management (PLM) technology from Siemens PLM Software for nearly a decade, utilizing NX™ software for design, Simcenter ™ software for performance simulation and Teamcenter® software to manage product information and processes.
-“We’ve had a long-standing partnership with Siemens PLM Software,” says Ramesh Krishnan, a senior staff engineer in the ATK’s Engineering Processes and Tools group.
+ATK has used product lifecycle management (PLM) technology from Siemens Digital Industries Software for nearly a decade, utilizing NX™ software for design, Simcenter ™ software for performance simulation and Teamcenter® software to manage product information and processes.
+“We’ve had a long-standing partnership with Siemens Digital Industries Software,” says Ramesh Krishnan, a senior staff engineer in the ATK’s Engineering Processes and Tools group.
 “It started with visionary leadership who saw the benefits of an integrated system.”

 In recent years, the group has been working to better integrate analysis into the design process.
 “Our challenge is to integrate CAE [computer-aided engineering] engineers early in the product development cycle so we can impact design,” says Nathan Christensen, senior manager of Engineering Tools and Analysis at ATK.
 “This can be a tall order given our nature as engineers and the complexity of our tool set.”
 The work being done for the SLS program related to the advanced booster rocket’s nozzle offers a good illustration of how they are meeting this challenge.